 To run a command when a button is pressed, even when another, higher layer has something assigned to that button, use the syntax When Press ButtonName = Command.
 Example: When press L2 = Remove this layer.

 To run a command when a Key Bind is used, use the syntax When KeyBindName = Command.
 Examples: When Sit = Remove this layer or When MoveForward = Remove this layer.
+As you may be able to tell, a layer removing itself is the most common use for signal commands.

 Some other things to note: